Welcome to the new KidsHealth website! See what is new.

 • drowsiness

 Testing your child's urine is the only way to know for sure if they have a UTI.
-Your family doctor can arrange a urine test for your child.
+Your health professional can arrange a urine test for your child.

 Antibiotics